sound-eng/system-eye/README.md

 Use AutioDelay button to turn on automatical detection of the delay between mic and reference.
 Without proper delay the measurement will be incorrect.

-System-eye is equipped with pink noise generator that can be used af reference signal.
+System-eye is equipped with pink noise generator that can be used as a reference signal.

 ### Known issues:

-- In preferences, noise generator volume doesn't work
 - Flicker when resizing/maximizing the window
 - Wrong sizing and line thickness when moving between screens with different content scale
 - Plot positions are not saved on app exit